 Roughly 5km from town is the San Miguel Fort, where you can learn more about ancient Mayan culture, art, and society.
 Lots of great artifacts and jewelry adorn the walls of this fort.
 Plus, you get some great views looking out into the ocean.

-Although it is not well known as Chichen Itza, Edzna is important enough that in ancient Mayan language means “House of the Itza”.
-Located 61 kilometers (38 mi) southeast of the city of Campeche.
-This is one of our favorite ruins because it is big enough to explore for few hours, less crowds, and cheaper to visit!
+Although not well known as Chichen Itza, Edzna is important enough that it was named “House of the Itza” in the ancient Mayan language.
+The ruins are located 61 kilometers (38 mi) southeast of the city of Campeche.
+This is one of our favorite ruins because it is big enough to explore for a few hours, less crowds, and is cheaper to visit!
 (60 MX as of 2021)

 Best Time To Visit

-Although much less touristy than Chichen Itza, we still recommend getting an early start right when the doors open at 8am.
-It is even less people ( possibly you are the only one!) and less hot.
+Although much less touristy than Chichen Itza, we still recommend getting an early start right when the doors open at 8 AM.
+It is even fewer people ( possibly you are the only one!) and less hot.

 How To Get There